Happinesseuh/EvalExpr/README.md

 The following five operators must be supported:

-    • ‘+’ for addition,
+    • ‘+’ for addition
-    • ‘-’ for subtraction,
+    • ‘-’ for subtraction
-    • ‘/’ for division,
+    • ‘/’ for division
-    • ’*’ for multiplication,
+    • ’*’ for multiplication
-    • ‘%’ for modulo.
+    • ‘%’ for modulo

 The function must also handle any number of parenthesis.